OutSystems/docs-support/src/enterprise/licensing/manage/get-license-for-env.md

 # Get a license file for an environment

-This article contains the steps to obtain OutSystems licensing files: necessary while installing and upgrading your OutSystems environments.
+This article contains the steps to obtain OutSystems licensing files: necessary while installing and upgrading your OutSystems self-managed environments.

 ## Cloud environments